IvanArnauld/IvanArnauld/README.md

 # Hello World! 👋🤖

-I'm Ivan, a passionate Computer Programmer and aspiring Application Developer.
+I'm Ivan, a passionate Computer Programmer and Tech Nerd.

 ## About Me

-- 👨‍💻 Aspiring Software Developer exploring the wonders of code.
+- 👨‍💻 Junior Software Developer exploring the wonders of code.
 - 🌐 Open to Collaborations and eager to contribute to exciting projects.
 - 💻 Coding is my way of unleashing creativity and solving problems.